Mint choc brownie (single serve)

 Happy St. Patricks Day…wherever you may be celebrating!

-in the fridge so though it would work perfectly with my little single serve brownie… a couple of drops (literally) of food colouring, plus a tiny bit of agave is all it took.
-If I’d had some spirulina I would have given that a go for an alternative way of making ‘green’.
+I thought I’d do my bit by going down the green themed route with a mint choc brownie.
+I still had some lovely thick cashew cream in the fridge so though it would work perfectly with my little single serve brownie… a drop (literally) of food colouring, plus a tiny bit of agave is all it took.
+If I’d had some spirulina (or other greens powder) I would definitely have given that a go for an alternative way of making ‘green’.

 I had another chaotic day of cooking and baking to prepare my various snacks for the week plus snacks for others too.
 So, a little single serving dessert was the perfect fit after a plate of veggies and dip for lunch.

 I made this gluten free by using buckwheat and ground almonds but other GF flour combos or spelt (if not GF) would work here also.
 I had a couple of attempts at this as I felt the first ‘brownie’ was more cake-like that I’d have liked so I increased the yoghurt to two tablespoons and the result was much more gooey and brownie-like.